-- 1. Open the "config.txt" file to determine which setting(s) to encrypt. - Launch a terminal to log in to the CLI of any EMX running version 3.2.20 or later.
-See Logging in to CLI (on page 292). - 3.
+- 1. Open the "config.txt" file to determine which setting(s) to encrypt. - If an appropriate "config.txt" is not created yet, see Creating Configuration Files via Mass Deployment Utility (on page 439). - Launch a terminal to log in to the CLI of any EMX running version 3.2.20 or later.
+See Logging in to CLI (on page 291). - 3.
 Type the encryption command and the value of the setting you want to encrypt. - The value cannot contain any double quotes (") or backslashes (-). - If the value contains spaces, it must be enclosed in double quotes.